 Over time, TECT acquired additional shares through a share split and also an additional purchase of shares bringing its total shareholding to approximately 103m shares.
 In early 2015, TECT sold 20m shares in Trustpower and invested the proceeds in a diversified portfolio with the aim of diversifying the asset base of TECT.
 In 2016, Trustpower underwent a demerger that created Tilt Renewables Ltd. In 2018, TECT sold its holding of Tilt Renewables shares and these funds have been reinvested through the Diversified Portfolio.

 Current Distribution Policy

 TECT’s income and capital is used to provide benefits to its beneficiaries.
 Beneficiaries (consumers) are Trustpower account holders basically in Tauranga City and the Western Bay of Plenty district (approximately 56,000).

 Approximately 80% of distributions are to be distributed direct to Consumers, the balance to be distributed for indirect Consumer benefit through the grants schemes

 In line with this TECT provides benefits to its consumers in two ways:

-Direct - via the annual Cheque Distribution
+Direct - via the annual Rebate

-TECT has distributed $338 million direct to Consumers since 1994 and the minimum amount has grown from $20 per Consumer in 1994 to $435 per Consumer in 2018.
+TECT has distributed $338 million direct to consumers since 1994 and the minimum amount has grown from $20 per consumer in 1994 to $435 per consumer in 2018.